The Locksmithing Institute of Queen’s Nails Annex

 Upon entering the chamber students will be encouraged to consider that the word “nature” refers to both the physical world that surrounds them as well as their own perceived personal dispositions.
 Our perception of our particular nature creates the frame through which we view the organisms and geography that comprise natural world.
 If one views themselves as happy, sad, compulsive, giving…etc, then one will perceive the geography of their environment to display attributes of those perceptions as well.

-We at the Locksmithing Institute have noticed that somehow we have separated ourselves from the natural world.
+We at The Locksmithing Institute have noticed that somehow we have separated ourselves from the natural world.
 More often than not nature is something that we observe instead of feeling part of.
-In observation we externalized the natural world by naming it “nature.”
-This naming then implied that we must have own particular structure that dictates and explains our actions.
+In observation, we externalized the natural world by naming it “nature.”
+This naming then implied that we must have our own particular structure that dictates and explains our actions.
 We internalized this sense of autonomy and called it “nature.”
 However the very structure of our language guides us to the fact that both of these usages are the same, as they were both derived from the same subjective root: ourselves.
 Because of this nothing can exist outside of “nature” (or our”Self”).
 It encompasses the totality of experiences and objects in the universe whether it is as complex as human consciousness or as subtle as stone.
 This is not just a modern confusion of English grammar, as a very similar situation arises in Sanskrit as well.

 Prakrti(s): Material nature, Prakrtim: Nature, character.
 (The Bhagavad-Gita, Winthrop Sargeant)